BIMSBbioinfo/pigx/README.md

 # Input parameters

-The pipeline expects two kinds of input: a sample sheet in CSV format and a settings file specifying the desired behaviour of PiGx.
-PiGx will automatically generate a JSON configuration file from these inputs.
+The pipeline expects two kinds of input: a sample sheet in CSV format and a settings file specifying the desired behaviour of PiGx BSseq.
+PiGx BSseq will automatically generate a JSON configuration file from these inputs.

 The sample sheet is a table with sample-specific information containing the names of fastq files, unique sample ids, the type of